Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 8. Christmas Songs When You Enter the Room

 Nothing says Christmas more in the 21st century than a collection of seasonal music dating back to the 1950s.
-Whether you prefer Rockin’ Around the Christmas Tree or All I Want for Christmas Is You, your Raspberry Pi can be the herald of seasons greetings.
+Prefer Rockin’ Around the Christmas Tree or All I Want for Christmas Is You?
+Whatever your favorite, your Raspberry Pi can be the herald of season’s greetings.
 We previously showed how to build a music player that activates as soon as you enter the room.

 So, why not adapt this?
 Instead of playing your own theme tune, use the Raspberry Pi to play a favorite Christmas song?
 It could be a popular hit, or a Christmas carol, or it might simply be Jingle Bells.
 Just make sure your choice sets the season mood!